AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 See https://github.com/spyder-ide/spyder/issues/1855
 Use a simple Python console instead.

+Make does not handle whitespace in PATH.
+Workaround: use underscores not spaces in directory and file names.

-natu uses invalid escape sequences in core.py:331 and exponents.py:41.
+natu 0.1.2 improperly quote a LaTeX escape sequences in core.py:331 and exponents.py:41.
 This make a silent DeprecationWarning in Python 3.6, a visible DeprecationWarning in Python 3.8 and is expected to cause SyntaxError in Python 3.10.

-Make does not handle whitespace in directory or filenames.
+Fix: replace '\,' by r'\\,'.

+In `pytest-5.4.1` the modules `doctest` and `coverage` are incompatible and five AttributeError: 'DoctestItem' object has no attribute 'fixturenames'.
+Workaround: coverage does not include doctests.

 ## For new developpers